aframevr/aframe/docs/components/renderer.md

 ### Precision

 Set precision in fragment shaders.
 Main use is to address issues in older hardware / drivers.
 Adreno 300 series GPU based phones are [particularly problematic](https://github.com/mrdoob/three.js/issues/14137).
 You can set to `mediump` as a workaround.
 It will improve performance, in mobile in particular but be aware that might cause visual artifacts in shaders / textures.

+### alpha

+Whether the canvas should contain an alpha buffer.
+If this is true the renderer will have a transparent backbuffer and the canvas can be composited with the rest of the webpage.
+[See here for more info.](https://webglfundamentals.org/webgl/lessons/webgl-and-alpha.html)